DeiC-HPC/BitBulldozersLab/mpi4py and cupy container using Cotainr/README.md

 - Perform intra-node GPU-to-GPU Benchmark and analyse performance of CuPy.
 - Discussion of the settings, tunings, etc. needed for building a container for GPU-GPU MPI communication on LUMI.
-- A Jupyter notebook presenting an analysis of the test and benchmark results The builds and discussions are found in this README and the benchmark performance are shown in the `lumi_mpi4py_osu_results.ipynb` notebook.
+- A Jupyter notebook presenting an analysis of the test and benchmark results The builds and discussions are found in this README and the benchmark performance are shown in the `lumi-g_mpi4py_osu_results.ipynb`  and `lumi-c_mpi4py_osu_results.ipynb` notebooks.

 ## Reproduction
 This BitBulldozersLab requires the two following **open source** base containers created in the docker build [BitBullDozer](https://github.com/DeiC-HPC/BitBulldozersLab/tree/explore/docker_builds/Docker%20build%20pipeline%20for%204%20different%20container%20approaches%20on%20LUMI)
 - `base_image_libcxi_libfabric2000_mpich423.sif`
 - `base_image_libcxi_libfabric1220_mpich423.sif`
 In this BitBulldozer they are put in
-- `base_images/opensource_base_image_libcxi_libfabric2000_mpich423.sif`
+- `containers/base_images/opensource_base_image_libcxi_libfabric2000_mpich423.sif`
-- `base_images/opensource_base_image_libcxi_libfabric1220_mpich423.sif`
+- `containers/base_images/opensource_base_image_libcxi_libfabric1220_mpich423.sif`

-With these containers in place, the complete environment containing test method containers and the OSU benchmark can be setup using the `reproduce-environment.sh` script.
+With these containers in place, the complete environment containing test method containers and the OSU benchmark can be setup using the `reproduce-environment.sh` script (On Lumi only).
 This script calls `containers/build_container.sh` to build the 8 test method containers which takes approximately 80 minutes.

 The benchmark tests can then be submitted via Slurm on LUMI using the run scripts found in `run-scripts/` which dumps the output results in `results/`.
 Note that some of the data requires cleaning before processing.
 This is done by running `sed -i '/source/d' results/*.txt` which deletes in-place all lines containing the string 'source' from the output files.